Spirit of the MG TC embodied in Colin Chapman's Lotus 7?

 Lotuses Mk VIII, IX, and X aren't really part of this story, except to note that they were all developed with minor modifications on the Lotus Mk VI chassis, all used Chapman's rule-bending split front axle, and all were fully streamlined, aerodynamic cars (actually the Mk X gives me one more opportunity to draw a contrast between Lotus and Porsche: actor James Dean was killed in his Porsche 550 Spyder while awaiting delivery of his Lotus Mk X (39)) .
 Experience with these led to the very highly successful Eleven, also based on the Mk VI chassis, and which still had the split front axle and was still offered with Ford 1172 sidevalve engine (although I can't understand why anyone would ask for that, when eg the Coventry Climax 75 bhp engine was also offered).
 The Lotus Twelve, though, is part of the story, because this single seater, intended for Formula 2 racing, offered for the first time double wishbone front suspension, using the Standard 10 upright and a Lotus top link incorporating the antiroll bar, and independent rear suspension using a trailing link and using a combined spring/damper unit as the upper link; the assembly was located laterally by mounting the differential rigidly onto the chassis, and drive to the wheels was via half-shafts with universal joints at each end.

 In 1957, responding to market demands for revival of the Mk VI for clubman events, Lotus brought out the Lotus Seven.
 Notice the nomenclature here - the Mk VI, then the Mk VII which was never finished, and the successful Mk VIII, IX, X. At this stage Chapman stopped using Mk numbers with Roman numerals, and started spelling out the name.
 Therefore the Eleven and Twelve.
-And out of sequence, but showing astute marketing, the Seven, using the number left vacant by the aborted Mk VII, and cleverly following the MK VI which it so resembled (and from which, ultimately, of course, it was descended, and for which the market had demanded the new car as a replacement).
+And out of sequence, but showing astute marketing, the Seven, using the number left vacant by the aborted Mk VII, and cleverly following the MK VI which it so resembled (and from which, ultimately, of course, it was descended, and as a replacement for which the market had demanded the new car).

 |Another Mk VI - this time 1955.
 In this case the owner appears to have replaced the headlights, and the wipers are mounted on the scuttle like a real car.